-Discovering new ways to harness technology to capture the imagination of today’s students and increase their engagement and creativity is critical for a successful educational experience.
+Discovering new ways to capture the imagination of students and increase their engagement and creativity is critical for a successful educational experience.

-Professional development at the KCI is not limited to acquiring new skills and technology.
+Professional learning at KCI is not limited to acquiring new skills and technology.
 It includes building the confidence and gaining the inspiration to transform one’s teaching practices.

-The KCI has been serving K-12 educators since 2000.
-Over 16,000 teachers have taken KCI courses.
+Over 25,000 teachers have taken KCI courses and programs.
 It has built a reputation on intensive summer institutes for educators, as well as the courses it provides throughout the year.
 The KCI has consistently focused on building innovative courses and programs and on evaluating and improving its methodologies.

 The KCI’s other key focus has been on partnering with education-oriented nonprofits and foundations to serve the educator segment.
 Based on this experience and success, the KCI is uniquely positioned to address many of the critical issues facing education and workforce development.